Embassy of India, Paramaribo, Suriname

 Culture

 The Indian Cultural Foundation (ICF) of St Lucia, in collaboration with the Embassy of India in Paramaribo, organized the annual 'Namaste St Lucia' event in 2017, celebrating Indian culture.
-In 2022, on India’s 75th independence anniversary,as part of the Guardian Ring program, the Indian Cultural Foundation (ICF) in St. Lucia observed the International Day of Yoga.
+In 2022, on India’s 75th independence anniversary, as part of the Guardian Ring program, the Indian Cultural Foundation (ICF) in St. Lucia observed the International Day of Yoga.
 Saint Lucia has three prominent Indian organizations: the ICF, the Indian Heritage Foundation, and the Sanatan Hindu Organization.
 The Sanatan Hindu Organization, established in 1997, promotes awareness and education about the Hindu religion.
 The ICF collaborates with the Embassy in Paramaribo to organize cultural events.
+The Indian-origin community observes 6 May as Indian Arrival Day, though the St. Lucian Government is yet to officially grant its recognition.

 Useful Resources